SophGits/tryit/sandbox/Functions.md

 ###### 2. The function invocation pattern
-When the function in _not_ the property of an object, it is invoked as a function✝.
+When the function is _not_ the property of an object, it is invoked as a function✝.

 ```javascript
 var add = function(a, b){